Early Admission Tuition for Kindergarten and SEEK

 Senate Bill 24 (SB 24), enacted during the 2012 Regular Session, amends KRS 158.030 by requiring each local school board to adopt a policy for parents or guardians to petition the board to enroll a child who does not meet the kindergarten age requirement of turning 5 years of age on or before October 1.
 It’s important to note the kindergarten age requirement of turning 5 years of age changes to August 1 in the 2017-2018 school year.
 The policy must include an evaluation process that will help determine a child’s readiness for school.

 What may the evaluation process include to determine a student’s readiness for school?

 The local school board should develop a process that is consistent with Kentucky’s school readiness definition and ensures children who are not age-eligible for kindergarten demonstrate readiness in all developmental domains (e.g., approaches to learning, health and physical well-being, language and communication development, social and emotional development, cognitive and general knowledge).

 The process should include multiple measures of a child’s readiness for school.
 Multiple measures and sources are essential to making the best decision and are best practice.
 These measures include, but are not limited to the following:

-- The process may consider the transition points all children experience.
+The process may consider the transition points all children experience.

 School districts should provide training and professional development to kindergarten teachers on the characteristics and needs of young children with high potential.

 May a team be formed to determine a child’s readiness for school?